 It’s a pretty good option if you’re new to the gaming world.
 You will not even notice the speed difference if you’re not used to testing out different graphics GPUs.
 However, the inclusion of integrated graphics is definitely a step up and always a welcome addition.

-4. Dell PowerEdge T30 – Best Gaming PC under 500 dollars
+4. Dell PowerEdge T30 – Best Gaming Computer Under 500

 Unlike the HP Pavillion 590, the Dell PowerEdge is a brand new PC the comes packaged with a 2-year warranty.
 As for what my opinion is on the product, the Dell PowerEdge T30 is more than capable of handling most modern titles.
 It also features Intel’s Turbo Boost technology so you temporarily get more clock speed at times when intense performance is required.
 The machine is capable of turbo boosting at 3.7 GHz.
 As for what’s powering the Dell PowerEdge T30 is an Intel Xeon E3-1225 version 5 processor which is plenty fast to get you through mid-high games.